ICC4103-202010-WebTech/course-project-naespinola-kjara-1/README.md

 **Registration:** You can register indicating your first name, last name, username, location, short bio, email, password and accepting the terms of use and services.
 You can change the password indicating the original, you can also recover it via email.

-**User Administration:** You can create a new user, delete a user.
+**User Administration:** You can create a new user, user can delete and edit himself.

-**System Administration:** You can Create Users, Organizations and Comments of event.
-You can READ Event, Users, Organizations and Comments of event.
-You can Update Event, Users, Organizations and Comments of event.
+**System Administration:** Admin can CREATE Users, Organizations and Comments of event.
+Admin can READ Event, Users, Organizations and Comments of event.
+Admin can UPDATE Event, Organizations and Comments of event.

 **User Profile:** You can view the user profile, edit the user profile, edit user fields (name, bio, location), view events to which the user has been invited, view created events.
 And vote for the event date.
 You can also cancel your account.
 You can see the profiles of other users by searching by username in search, you cannot access the profile, just see it.